bbeeksma/dailyLearningJournals/LJ_code_201_day08.md

 -if you satisfy event listener requirements for more than one event listener at oncee, all of the ones you satify will go off.
 -events all return specific information about the thing that happened in an event object.
 Target is important to find what the event happened to.
 -event.preventDefault(); used in event handler to stop default behavior from hapening.
+-watch types. value comes back as a string